ralphbecket/Web/Od/README.md

 ## Observables-based vDOM.

 Virtual-DOM schemes are all the rage.
-Essentially, manually updating the HTML DOM is hard to do efficiently and correctly.  vDOM schemes instead (typically) take the approach of
+Because manually updating the HTML DOM is hard to do efficiently and correctly, vDOM schemes instead take the following approach:
 - whenever something "interesting" happens (the user clicks something, an AJAX request returns, that sort of thing) then an application-provided function is called which
-- constructs a new vDOM structure (a cheaper, abstract) representing what the DOM should look like and
+- constructs a new vDOM structure (a cheaper, abstract) representing what the entire DOM should look like and
 - the vDOM library then works out the minimal set of DOM updates required to bring the DOM proper into line with the new vDOM representation.